 Now compare it with any hosted eCommerce solution, a minimum of $29/mo plan will cost you over $340+ USD/annually.

 7. You have unique needs –

-Not every store is same, sometimes you’ve specific needs for your custom store, which is not common.
+Not every store is the same, sometimes you’ve specific needs for your custom store, which is not common.
 It can range anything, from custom eCommerce needs or custom feature you want to implement it on your site.
-Only with WooCommerce you can easily implement any custom feature for your shoppers, in fact chances are high that you may end up landing on an extension on the web, exactly matching for your needs.
+Only with WooCommerce, you can easily implement any custom feature for your shoppers, in fact, chances are high that you may end up landing on an extension on the web, exactly matching for your needs.

 8. Powerful analytics –